RogueFlotilla/ScnMsg/README.md

 Use this command to install these packages before attempting to run the code:<br>
 `pip install beautifulsoup4 imap-tools Jinja2 PyQt5 requests virustotal-python`

+To run the application GUI, run thix command from the extracted location of the code:<br>
+*Note: command syntax may vary by OS or other settings*
+Windows:  `python .\Python\email_client.py`
+Linux:   `python3 .\Python\email_client.py`
+MacOS has not been tested for this project.

 ### Table of Libraries Used
 | Module or Package | Component(s) | Usage |
 | ------- | ---------- | -------- |